Spectral Ranking Inferences based on General Multiway Comparisons: Multiway Comparison Model and Spectral Ranking

 \subsection{Discrete choice model}

 We assume there are $n$ items to be ranked.
-According to Luce's axiom~\citep{luce2012individual}, the preference scores of a given group of $n$ items can be parameterized as a vector $(\theta_{1}^{*}, \ldots, \theta_{n}^{*})^{\top}$ such that $\PP(i \textrm{ wins among } A)=e^{\theta_i^*}/(\sum_{k\in A}e^{\theta_k^*})$ for any choice set $A$ and item $i\in A$.
-Since the parameters are only identifiable up to a location shift, without loss generality, we assume $\sum_{i = 1}^{n} \theta_{i}^{*} = 0$ for identification.
+According to Luce's choice axiom~\citep{Luce1959}, the preference scores of a given group of $n$ items can be parameterized as a vector $(\theta_{1}^{*}, \ldots, \theta_{n}^{*})^{\top}$ such that $\PP(i \textrm{ wins among } A)=e^{\theta_i^*}/(\sum_{k\in A}e^{\theta_k^*})$ for any choice set $A$ and item $i\in A$.
+Since the parameters are only identifiable up to a location shift, without loss of generality, we assume $\sum_{i = 1}^{n} \theta_{i}^{*} = 0$ for identification.
 We consider the general comparison model, where we are given a collection of comparisons and outcomes $\{(c_l,A_l)\}_{l\in \cD}$.
 Here $c_l$ denotes the selected item over the choice set $A_l$ with probability $e^{\theta_{c_l}^*}/(\sum_{k\in A_l}e^{\theta_k^*})$. \begin{remark} This general comparison model contains many well-known special cases. \begin{itemize} \item For the Bradley-Terry-Luce (BTL) model, it is easy to set $A_l$ as the pair being compared every time.
 If each pair is compared for $L$ times independently, we just need to write the outcomes as $(c_l,A_l)$ and re-index $l$. \item For the Plackett-Luce (PL) model, we have obtained the full ranking of a choice set $B=\{i_1,\cdots,i_B\}$.
-The probability of observering a certain ranking becomes
+The probability of observing a certain ranking becomes

-These comparison results can also be decomposed into the comparisons: where $B\{-i_1,\cdots,-i_M\}$ denotes the set of remained items after removing $\{i_1,\cdots,i_M\}$. \item With fixed comparison graphs, $\{A_l, l \in \cD\}$ are given and hence have no randomness, so the comparison results in $c_l$ are assumed independent.
-In contrast, with a random comparison graph, such as in the PL model, $A_l$ may be dependent.
-For instance, $(\theta_{i_1}, B)$ and $(\theta_{i_2},B\{-i_1\})$ are dependent as $B\{-i_1\}$ depends on the winner of the first comparison $i_1$.
-Therefore, we have to explicitly lay out the random process assumption for comparison generation in order to study the theoretical properties in a case-by-case manner. \end{itemize} \end{remark}
+{ where $C_i,i\ge 1$ is the $i$-th comparison set and $B\{-i_1,\cdots,-i_M\}$ denotes the set of remained items after removing $\{i_1,\cdots,i_M\}.$} These comparison results can also be decomposed into the comparisons: \item With fixed comparison graphs, $\{A_l, l \in \cD\}$ are given and hence have no randomness, so the comparison results in $c_l$ are assumed independent. {In contrast, with a random comparison graph, such as in the PL model, $A_l$ may be dependent.
+For instance, $(\theta_{i_1}, B)$ and $(\theta_{i_2},B\{-i_1\})$ are dependent as $B\{-i_1\}$ depends on the winner of the first comparison $i_1$.} Therefore, we have to explicitly lay out the random process assumption for comparison generation in order to study the theoretical properties in a case-by-case manner. \end{itemize} \end{remark}